Support Services & Sexual Misconduct Policy

 They view VCCT training as an opportunity to acquire both background theory and practical skills in order to become professional counsellors who can earn an income from their heartfelt desire to help others.

-Vancouver College of Counsellor Training is registered and accredited by the Private Careers Training Institutions Agency, PCTIA the legislated government regulatory authority.
+Vancouver College of Counsellor Training is designated by the Private Training Institutions Branch (PTIB) under the Ministry of Advanced Education in British Columbia.

 How Can I Begin a Career as a Professional Counsellor?